TrainzMarcel/Tartarus-Modelling-Tool/README.md

 	MISC
-	  MI1 saving of models using csv files
-	  MI2 loading of obj or gltf models
+	x MI1 saving and loading of models using csv files MI2 loading of obj or gltf models
 	  MI3 automated build/export chain